 Yes, I know, many mothers have it worse and I should be glad my son was healthy and alive as I have had subsequent miscarriages and a stillbirth so that is painful on so many other levels.
 Regardless, our bodies react to pain in the same way and all we need is to perceive a threat to our well-being to trigger fear and stress responses.
 Based on my past, I got triggered which shut down the connection to my heart and wise mind when my son was born.
 Food and rest were all I wanted because I had not eaten in days and endured the most physical pain and exertion in my life.
 I was in survival mode.

-After having a supportive, positive homebirth with my daughter where I did not feel fear, I noticed how alive, connected and joyful I was within my own being and with my daughter.
+After having a supportive, positive homebirth with my daughter where I did not feel triggered, I noticed how alive, connected, and joyful I was within my being and with my daughter.
 This stark contrast made me realize that I had postnatal depression and anxiety with my son.
 I still had bouts of anxiety and panic attacks after my daughter’s birth as she had different needs and temperament but I could see them more clearly and respond with love for her and myself more quickly.
 I also had more safe places to process my pain and have forgiven myself as well as applied my positive trust-based and attachment parenting to my relationship with my son.
 Every past relationship pattern can be healed in safe, nurturing, and responsive relationships today.
-He will be 15 is a few weeks and he is the most compassionate, responsible, and honest teenager I have ever known.
+He will be 19 is a few weeks and he is the most compassionate, responsible, and honest teenager I have ever known.
 Our relationship is a constant source of light, transformation, and joy in my life.

 So for all those parents who didn’t seem to believe me that you don’t need to punish children and that you can be kind and respectful to get them to cooperate, I am happy to report that my kids are my living proof.
 I admit, what I did learn and did not truly understand before having children was utterly how demanding, exhausting, and challenging parenting is 24/7 thus I gained a ton more empathy for parents, especially mothers.
 You certainly cannot do it alone and you need as much non-judgmental and compassionate support as possible as well as prioritize your well-being.
 Keep doing things daily that nurture yourself and bring you comfort or joy no matter how small they may seem.
 There is also no one way to parent.
 It is best to connect and trust your heart and listen to your wise mind.